BrishaP/LoupePetApi/README.md

 This project is a response to a technical exercise designed to showcase my ability to work independently, follow best practices, and create automated tests in alignment with software quality standards.
 The goal is to demonstrate my ability to build **API functions** and implement **automated testing frameworks** with a focus on reliability and maintainability.

-The project implements **CRUD operations** for a pet management API (from the example provided in the [Petstore API documentation](https://petstoresampleapi.apimatic.dev/)).
+The project implements **CRUD operations** for a pet management API (from the example provided in the Petstore API documentation).
 I used **JavaScript** to develop the API functions and **Jest** for automated testing, ensuring coverage for creating, retrieving, updating, and deleting resources.
-The tests simulate real-world scenarios while validating error handling and edge cases.
+The tests simulate real-world scenarios by **mocking HTTP requests** using **Axios**, while validating error handling and edge cases.

+Since the current implementation relies on a **sample API server** (without a real backend), no actual HTTP requests are made.
+Instead, **Axios** is used to simulate these requests in a controlled test environment.

 In future iterations, I plan to integrate a more robust backend using **Express** and **Mongoose** with **MongoDB** for persistent data storage.
 This will allow me to implement end-to-end testing with tools like **Supertest**, while setting up a **CI/CD pipeline** to automate testing and deployment.